MP3Martin/BiggerHotbar-MC-Plugin/README.md

 <br>

 ## Todo
-* Remove command restriction to only player
+* Remove restriction to run commands only as player